josehpena/like_or_dislike/notes.md

 * Should return Dislike when Like and Dislike are sended consecutively.
 OK

 * Should return Like when Dislike and Like are sended consecutively.
 OK

+* Should return Nothing when Like, Dislike and Dislike are sended consecutively.